brendanmetzger/bloc/README.md

     #2.
 Create an instance of the application
     $app = new application;

     #3.
-All code is executed in this callback.
+All code is executed in a callback.
 You can have a queue of things go off according to certain situations.
-Here http-request is tho only specified and the only needed at the moment.
+Here http-request is the only callback specified.
     $app->queue('http-request', function($app) {
       // routes and requests
-      $router  = new router(new request($_REQUEST));
+      $router  = new router('controllers', new request($_REQUEST));
       // default controller and action as arguments, in case nothin doin in the request
       $router->delegate('some_controller', 'some_action');
     });